strelich/conformity-abm/README.md

-# conformity-abm
+# Agent-based model of conformity

-Interactive agent-based model of trends in facial hair (Quarto + Shiny)
+An interactive agent-based model of trends in facial hair, using Quarto + Shiny.